Disposal and its effect on your concession

 If you dispose (e.g. sell, rent) all or part of your property before—or too soon after—moving in, you might lose your home transfer (stamp) duty concession.

-If you claimed a transfer (stamp) duty concession for homes and wish to keep the full concession, you can’t dispose of any part of the property before moving in or within 12 months of when you first occupy it.
+To keep your transfer (stamp) duty concession for homes you generally can’t dispose of any part of the property before moving in or within 1 year of when you first occupy it.

 Received a text message from Queensland Revenue Office?